MadhuraBelsare1/card-developer/docs/release-notes/account/account-sandbox.md

 }
 ```
 #### Response
-**HTTP Code:** 200
+**HTTP code:** 200

 ```
 Sample document will be visible.

  ```
-### PDF Search for Given AccountNumber
+### PDF search for given accountNumber

-Returns list of all pdf statements for the given account number based on the date range passed in request.
+Returns list of all PDF statements for the given account number based on the date range passed in request.

 #### Request
 **HTTP METHOD:** POST